 When the arteries carrying blood to your legs, arms, abdomen, or brain become blocked, the highly-experienced team at Vascular Specialists may recommend peripheral artery angioplasty treatment.
 This minimally invasive procedure effectively clears the blockage and restores blood flow, relieving your symptoms, and preventing complications such as a stroke.
-If you have questions about peripheral artery angioplasty, call one of the offices in Tinley Park or Evergreen Park, Illinois, or book an appointment online.
+If you have questions about peripheral artery angioplasty, call one of the offices in Tinley Park, Illinois, and Munster, Indiana, or book an appointment online.

 An angioplasty is a minimally-invasive endovascular procedure.
 Minimally-invasive refers to the fact that Vascular Specialists make a micro incision to accommodate a narrow catheter.

 An endovascular procedure means that your artery is repaired from inside the blood vessel using the catheter.

 When an angioplasty is performed on the arteries in your legs, arms, neck, or abdomen, it’s called a peripheral artery angioplasty.

 Angioplasty restores blood flow by opening an artery that’s clogged due to atherosclerosis.
 Atherosclerosis develops when fats, cholesterol, calcium, and other substances collect on a damaged area of an artery wall.

 When caught at an early stage, Vascular Specialists initially treat atherosclerosis with medical management and lifestyle changes.

 Over time, however, the plaque continues to enlarge and harden, gradually narrowing the artery and restricting blood flow.

 Without treatment, the blood supply becomes so limited that you experience pain and other symptoms as tissues are deprived of oxygen and nutrients.